trimble-oss/modus-wc-2.0/src/components/atoms/modus-wc-text-input/readme.md

 ## Overview

-A customizable input component used to create inputs with types.
+A customizable input component used to create text inputs with types.

 Adheres to WCAG 2.2 standards.